-I created this course to show you how I reduced my trash bag, stopped using plastic almost 95% of the time, and started feeling like I was making a change that could tangibly help the environment.
+I created this simple e-book to show you how I reduced my trash bag, stopped using plastic almost 95% of the time, and started feeling like I was making a change that could tangibly help the environment.

 You really want to know, right?

 (OK, but I can’t promise you’ll like it.)